Lantra Privacy Notice

 - how long we intend to hold your data for and means of storage and disposal

-- If we did not collect the data directly from you, information concerning the source
+- information about the source, if we did not collect the data directly from you